xalejandrow/interacting-with-the-twitter-api-project-tutorial/src/solution.md

 **Step 6:**

 Make a query.
-Search tweets that have the hashtag #100daysofcode and the word python or react, from the last 7 days (search_recent_tweets).
+Search tweets that have the hashtag #100daysofcode and the word python or pandas, from the last 7 days (search_recent_tweets).

 Do not include retweets.
 Limit the result to a maximum of 100 Tweets.